Skip to main content

 Conversely, a hosting provider can offer you a full dedicated physical machine to administer.

 Hosting providers generally offer more simple methodologies to running e-commerce or other types of web sites.
-They most probably will not support running a Validator Node outside of providing a dedicated physical machine for you to manage remotely.
+They most probably will not support running a validator node outside of providing a dedicated physical machine for you to manage remotely.

 Bare Metal